How to report, spot and avoid scams

+Sometimes a card can be intercepted or stolen in the post or from your letterbox.
 There’s a bigger risk of this if you share a letterbox.

 A money mule is someone who helps criminals launder money.
 They’re often recruited by adverts that look like a legitimate job, but involves transferring money through your own account and keeping a cut as commission.

-The money is likely to be the proceeds of crime, and it’s a criminal offence to hold it.
+The money is likely to be the proceeds of crime, and is a criminal offence to hold it.
 If you’re suspected of money laundering, your accounts may be suspended and closed down.
 Your name might also be put on the fraud database.